Skip to content

 Your baby is the size of a kumquat

-You might notice visible veins becoming more prominent on your breasts, abdomen, and legs.
-This is because your blood volume is increasing significantly — by the end of pregnancy, you'll have about 50% more blood than before.
-Your heart is already working harder to pump this extra volume, which can sometimes cause dizziness if you stand up too quickly.
+You might notice veins becoming more visible on your breasts, belly, and legs.
+Your blood volume is already increasing.
+By the end of pregnancy, you'll have roughly 50% more blood circulating through your body, according to a meta-analysis published in BMC Pregnancy and Childbirth.
+Your heart is working harder to pump that extra volume, which is why you might feel dizzy when you stand up too fast.

-Round ligament pain may make its first appearance around now — sharp twinges or a pulling sensation on one or both sides of your lower abdomen when you change positions.
-It's caused by the ligaments that support your uterus stretching as it grows.
-It's normal and harmless, though it can be startling the first time you feel it.
+Round ligament pain may show up in the coming weeks.
+It feels like sharp twinges or a pulling sensation on one or both sides of your lower abdomen, usually triggered by position changes.
+The ligaments supporting your uterus are stretching as it grows.
+It affects roughly 10 to 30% of pregnancies and is completely harmless, though it can be startling the first time.

 For dads

-Your partner may be starting to feel slightly better — or she may still be in the thick of nausea and exhaustion.
-Either way, don't assume the hard part is over yet.
-One thing that often goes unacknowledged: the mental load of early pregnancy.
-She's tracking symptoms, managing medications, avoiding certain foods, scheduling appointments, and researching everything from screening tests to strollers — and doing most of it silently if you haven't told people yet.
-Ask her: 'What's taking up the most mental space for you right now?'
-Then figure out how to share that load.
+Your partner might be starting to feel slightly better, or she might still be deep in the nausea and exhaustion.
+Don't assume the hard part is over.
+Here's what often goes unnoticed: the mental load of early pregnancy.
+She's tracking symptoms, managing medications, avoiding certain foods, scheduling appointments, and researching everything.
+And if you haven't told people yet, she's doing all of it silently.
+Ask her one question this week: "What's taking up the most mental space for you right now?"
+Then figure out how to take something off her plate.
+That's not helping.
+That's co-parenting.

 Common concerns

-Is it normal to feel dizzy during pregnancy?+
+Is it normal to feel dizzy right now?+

-Mild dizziness is common in early pregnancy and usually results from the significant increase in blood volume your body is managing.
-Your cardiovascular system is expanding rapidly, and sometimes your blood pressure drops when you stand up quickly.
-Stay hydrated, stand up slowly, and avoid skipping meals.
-If dizziness is severe, persistent, or accompanied by fainting, contact your healthcare provider.
+Mild dizziness is common in early pregnancy.
+Your cardiovascular system is expanding fast, and blood pressure can dip when you stand up quickly.
+Stay hydrated, stand up slowly, and don't skip meals.
+If dizziness is severe or comes with fainting, call your provider right away.

-The NT scan is an ultrasound performed between weeks 11 and 14 that measures a small pocket of fluid at the back of your baby's neck.
-A thicker-than-normal measurement can indicate an increased risk of chromosomal conditions like Down syndrome.
-It's often combined with a blood test for more accurate results.
-The NT scan is a screening tool — not a diagnosis — and your provider can explain what the results mean for your specific situation.
+It's an ultrasound done between weeks 11 and 14 that measures a small pocket of fluid at the back of your baby's neck.
+A thicker measurement can indicate increased risk of chromosomal conditions like Down syndrome.
+It's a screening tool, not a diagnosis.
+Your provider can walk you through what the results mean for your specific situation.

-Do I really need to avoid all deli meat during pregnancy?+
+Do I really need to skip deli meat?+

-The concern with deli meat is listeria, a bacteria that can cause serious complications during pregnancy.
-However, the actual risk is quite low.
-Many healthcare providers recommend heating deli meat until steaming (165°F/74°C) before eating it, which kills listeria.
-Some providers take a more relaxed approach.
-This is a good question to ask at your prenatal appointment — your provider can help you assess the risk based on your individual circumstances.
+The concern is listeria, a bacteria that can cause serious pregnancy complications.
+The actual risk is low.
+Most providers recommend heating deli meat to 165°F (steaming hot) before eating, which kills the bacteria.
+Some take a more relaxed approach.
+This is a good one to bring up at your next appointment.

-Mild cramping and round ligament pain (sharp twinges when changing positions) are normal as your uterus grows.
-However, contact your provider if you experience pain that is severe or persistent, concentrated on one side, accompanied by bleeding or fever, or doesn't improve with rest.
-Severe one-sided pain in early pregnancy can indicate an ectopic pregnancy, which requires immediate evaluation.
-When in doubt, call — providers would always rather hear from you than have you worry alone.
+Mild cramping is normal as your uterus grows.
+Contact your provider if pain is severe, persistent, concentrated on one side, accompanied by bleeding or fever, or doesn't improve with rest.
+Severe one-sided pain in early pregnancy needs immediate evaluation.
+When in doubt, call.
+Providers always prefer hearing from you over having you worry alone.

 Product picks for week 10